Orangecat32/grand-hustle/README.md

 ## Application Notes

-- After cloning the this repro, run the database server as described below
+- After cloning this repro, run the database server as described below
-- start the application by executing 'yarn start' (or npm start) in the repro directory.
+- Start the application by executing 'yarn start' (or npm start) in the repro directory.
 Port 9000 is used.

 - Application Screen